banzed/ServerUtilities/README.md

 Added Settings tab, which contains Keybind to open/hide gui.

-Add Credits tab, which contains my discord to contact me if something is not working, which is seacut#1798.
+Added Credits tab, which contains my discord to contact me if something is not working, which is seacut#1798.

 -- Welcome To Server Utilities Script,